-Amber Lewey,
+Amber Lewey

 Updated: Jan 3, 2024

-What is OFCI?
+First, what is OFCI?

+OFCI is an acronym that stands for Owner Furnished, Contractor Installed.
+This term refers to any owner supplied equipment or materials that are installed by a contractor.
 OFCI materials can be anything from specialized equipment such as the machinery in a factory to custom light fixtures.
 It could also be more mundane materials, such as structural steel or aggregate for site preparation.

 Why do Owners Choose to Furnish Their Own Equipment?

-Data Centers - Hyperscale and Colocation providers both will typically aggregate purchases for long lead equipment.
+Hyperscale and Colocation providers both will typically aggregate purchases for long lead equipment.
 Commonly purchased equipment may include generators, chillers, and other integrated equipment.

-Manufacturing - Owners of manufacturing facilities often directly purchase specialized machinery such as tooling or other process equipment.
+Owners of manufacturing facilities often directly purchase specialized machinery such as tooling or other process equipment.

-Homebuilding - On a smaller scale, custom tile, specific fixtures or appliances are all commonly purchased by an owner.
+On a smaller scale, custom tile, specific fixtures or appliances are all commonly purchased by an owner.

 Liability for successful delivery typically rests with the purchasing party, especially in commercial construction.
 By "going direct", the the owner usually shifts liability for project completion to themselves.